mrjutsu/ledger/README.md

 ### Logging Changes To Certain Fields

-Sometimes you might want to know when specific fields have changed besides just logging the actual change to the model.
+Sometimes you might want to know what was changed to specific fields besides just knowing that the model was changed.
 For these cases, you can use the `$fieldsLogged` property.

 ```php